zyteo/jad-simulator/README.md

 Realised autoplaying mp3 isn't as straightforward as browsers have their own limitations.

 - 12 Aug 2022: Replaced jad gif and edited video with online app.
 Much better quality!
+Added audio tag in html, browser dependent compatability so I will just include audio anyways.

 ```